Sauharad/32-Bit-RISC-V-CPU-with-dynamic-branch-prediction/README.md

   - Stores predicted target addresses of recent branches
   - If both BHT and BTB indicate a taken branch, the PC is updated with the predicted PC (PPC)

-### Instruction Cache

-- 4-way set associative design with 32-byte blocks
-- Cache access occurs in the IF stage
-- On a cache **hit**, the instruction is fetched in a single cycle
-- On a **miss**, a cache miss signal is raised, and the appropriate block is requested from instruction memory
-- Once updated, instruction fetch proceeds from the cache

 ---

 ## Simulation and Testing